 Keshav R. Murugesh was appointed as our Group Chief Executive Officer and director in February 2010.
-Mr. Murugesh is based out of Mumbai.
+Mr. Murugesh is based out of UK since March 18, 2022.
+As CEO he leads the transformation of WNS' business model across the years resulting in the Company being recognized as a Digital led Business Transformation leader with clients investing heavily in Domain, Digital and Data to Insights.
 Prior to joining WNS, Mr. Murugesh was the Chief Executive Officer of Syntel Inc., a Nasdaq-listed information technology company.
 He holds a Bachelor of Commerce degree and is a Fellow of The Institute of Chartered Accountants of India.
 Prior to Syntel, he worked in various capacities with ITC Limited, an affiliate of BAT Plc. between 1989 and 2002.
+He also serves as Honorary Co -Chief Mentor and Non-executive member of Project Management Committee (PMG) for "KALPATARU" CoE on Industry 4.0.
 Presently, he is an Executive Council member of the National Association of Software and Service Companies ("NASSCOM").
-He is also Co-President as well as Charter Member of the Board of Trustees for TiE Mumbai, which is a nonprofit organisation focusing on fostering entrepreneurship though mentoring, networking, funding and incubation.
+He is also a Charter Member of the Board of Trustees for TiE Mumbai, which is a non-profit organization focusing on fostering entrepreneurship though mentoring, networking, funding and incubation and a member on advisory board of Atlas Skilltech University, a self-financed academic university.
 Previously, he held the position of Chairman and a Director at the Data Security Council of India, a not-for-profit, industry body on data protection in India set up by NASSCOM (from 2019 to 2020) and Vice-Chairman of the Executive Council of NASSCOM .
 He was the Chairman of the Audit Committee of NASSCOM (from 2017 to 2018) of which he stepped off on being elected Vice Chairman and the Honorary Chairman of The Confederation of Indian Industry - Western India's Education Committee (from 2017-to 2018).
 He has also served as a former chairman of the BPM Council at NASSCOM.
 NASSCOM is the industry association for the IT-BPM sector in India.
-He is on the Board of WNS Cares Foundation, a company that focuses on sustainability initiatives.
+He is on the Board of WNS Cares Foundation, a company that focuses on WNS's CSR arm and sustainability initiatives.
 He was the Chairman of SIFE (Students in Free Enterprise) India, which is a global organization involved in educational outreach projects in partnership with businesses across the globe, from 2005 to 2011.
-The business address of Mr. Murugesh is Gate 4, Godrej & Boyce Complex, Pirojshanagar, Vikhroli West, Mumbai 400079, India.
+The business address of Mr. Murugesh is Malta House, 36-38 Piccadilly, W1J ODP, London, United Kingdom.